dimagi/commcare-cloud/hosting_docs/source/operations/3-monitoring.rst

 Monitoring and Alerting
 =======================

-Guide on how to setup monitoring, what to monitor, how to monitor.
+This is a guide on how to setup monitoring for your CommCareHQ instance for realtime visibility into what's happening in your instance and how to setup alerts.

 Real time monitoring is essential to get insights into how the system is performing at a given moment and troubleshoot issues as they arise.
 Monitoring could also be helpful to forecast resources requirements for future scaling.
 Alerts can be setup on various monitoring metrics to detect resource limits, anamolies that might cause an issue on your server.

-commcare-cloud has support for Datadog and Prometheus.
+CommCareHQ instance can send metrics to Datadog or Prometheus.
+This can be configured via commcare-cloud.

 -------
 Datadog